 Most courts either have permanent staff or have a system to appoint private attorneys to defend indigent defendants.
 In either case, these attorneys typically deal with a large caseload and receive little compensation.
 This means that an appointed attorney may not have much time outside of the courtroom to confer with the defendant.
 These attorneys are typically well-experienced and competent, but have less time or patience for discussion of the case.

 Some courts will investigate a defendant's employment and property ownership and can refuse access to a free attorney if they feel that the individual can afford to hire a private lawyer.
 A public defender won't participate in any related civil proceedings, such as a personal injury lawsuit filed alongside criminal charges for assault.
 A private attorney is not limited in this manner and may be willing to represent you in both actions.

 Take the Next Step: Contact a Local Defense Attorney

-If you're facing criminal charges, having a skilled attorney early in the process could make the difference in your case.
+Getting legal help with a criminal matter early in the process could make the difference in your case.
 After all, an attorney can help to shape the evidence in the record and can also negotiate for reduced or alternative charges.
 Remember, not having a defense attorney to help defend against your criminal charges often ends up being more costly than lawyering up.